janikoodaa/CityBikeApp/README.md

 1. Open Azure Data Studio and make sure, you have "SQL Database Projects" -extension installed.
    ![SQL Database Projects -extension](Images/SQL%20Database%20Projects.png)
-2. In "Database Projects" -tab open existing project "CityBikeDB" which is located in the root of cloned project folder.
+2. In "Database Projects" -tab open existing project "CityBikeDB.sqlproj" which is located in the root of cloned project folder.
 3. Build project and check, that there are no errors.
    ![Build project](Images/build_db-project.png)
 4. Publish project to Docker (creates new container, where the database will be running)